The Victor Chionuma Foundation

 The Victor Chionuma Scholarship

-The Chionuma Law Firm, LLC is also proud to sponsor The Victor Chionuma Scholarship.
+The Law Offices of Chionuma Law Firm, LLC are also proud to sponsor The Victor Chionuma Scholarship.

 The Scholorship is awarded every year to the most deserving student at Blue Springs High School in Blue Springs, Missouri that has the greatest financial need.

 Blue Springs High School is the school that Victor Chionuma would have attended.

 For more information on The Victor Chionuma Foundation, please contact: